 Priyanka Nalamada is an Associate Program Officer on BCYF.
 She joined the National Academies in 2014 after a short term congressional internship.
 She has worked over the past few years with the Health and Medicine Division’s Board on Global Health.
 Her work included research and project management around the topic of public-private partnerships for health in low- and middle-income countries, looking at the issues around the formation, engagement, operations, and management of PPPs for global health and the role of industry as a key partner.
 While at the Academies she has also worked on other issues from a global health perspective such as the threat of antimicrobial resistance, the sustainability of medical device donations in low resource settings, and the role of multinational companies in health literacy.
 She is a graduate of Bryn Mawr College with a degree in Political Science.

-Dara Shefska serves as a Research Associate on BCYF, supporting the Committee on the Neurobiological and Socio-behavioral Science of Adolescent Development and its Applications and the Committee on Building an Agenda to Reduce the Number of Children in Poverty by Half in 10 Years.
+Dara Shefska serves as a Associate Program Officer on BCYF, supporting the Committee on the Neurobiological and Socio-behavioral Science of Adolescent Development and its Applications and the Committee on Building an Agenda to Reduce the Number of Children in Poverty by Half in 10 Years.
 Dara joined the National Academies in 2015 as a research assistant on the Food and Nutrition Board, staffing the Roundtable on Obesity Solutions.
 In this role, she focused on publications, communications, and coordinating the Early Care and Education Innovation Collaborative.
 She was awarded the Health and Medicine Division’s Fineberg Impact Award in 2016 for her efforts to increase the visibility of Roundtable workshops and publications.
 Prior to the Academies, Dara studied urban geography at McGill University in Montreal, QC, where she conducted research on the neighborhood influences on gestational diabetes and practiced her French.
 Outside of work, she enjoys running and spending time with her dog.